 The Adaptive Technology Lab is located within the Adaptive Technology Centre, which is on the Ground Floor of Stauffer Library in Room 119.
 The lab contains assistive devices computer hardware and software that enable students with disabilities to research, write and study more effectively.
 The lab is for the exclusive use of students with disabilities and their assistants.

-To obtain access to the Adaptive Technology Lab, students must first be registered at the Disability Services Office, La Salle Building, Stuart Street, where a disability services card will be issued.
+To obtain access to the Adaptive Technology Lab, students must first be registered at the Queen's Students Accessibility Services, La Salle Building, Stuart Street, where a disability services card will be issued.
 Upon presentation of this card at Stauffer Library Circulation Desk, students may sign for a temporary access card to the Lab.
-Students may also obtain their own access card from the Sr. Assistant to the Coordinator of Library Services for Students with Disabilities.
+Students may also obtain their own access card from the Adaptive Technologist, Anne Newman.

 “Adaptive Technology refers to any item, piece of equipment, or product system, modified or customized, that is used to increase or improve the functional capabilities of individuals with disabilities to achieve greater independence.”

 The following is a list of specialized software and adaptive technologies available in the Adaptive Technology Lab:

 Text-to-Speech: Software that allows students to scan their texts into the computer, which converts the text into a digital format and uses a speech synthesizer to read it aloud. (e.g. Kurzweil 3000, Read&Write)

 Voice-to-Text: Software that allows users to speak into a microphone while the computer transcribes their voice into a digital format. (e.g. Dragon Naturally Speaking)

 Screen Readers: Software that reads the computer screen aloud to students, replacing the graphical user interface with auditory interface. (e.g. JAWS, VoiceOver)